Brisbane Innovate process

 Brisbane Innovate 2018 process and timeline

-Following the summit event, attendees will have an opportunity to refine their solutions and submit to Council.
-Council will then assess the solutions against the below criteria.
+Following the summit event, problem solvers, including those who were unable to attend, now have an opportunity to refine their solutions and submit them to Council.

 - directly address one of the three challenges identified